Cŵn Annwn

 In Welsh mythology and folklore, Cŵn Annwn (/cy/, "hounds of Annwn"), singular Ci Annwn (/cy/), were the spectral hounds of Annwn, the otherworld of Welsh myth.
 They were associated with a form of the Wild Hunt, presided over by either Arawn, king of Annwn in Pwyll Pendefig Dyfed (Pwyll, Prince of Dyfed), the First Branch of the Mabinogi and alluded to in Math fab Mathonwy (Math, the son of Mathonwy) the Fourth Branch of the Mabinogi, or by Gwyn ap Nudd as the underworld king and king of the fair(y) folk is named in later medieval lore.

 In Wales, they were associated with migrating geese, supposedly because their honking in the night is reminiscent of barking dogs.

-Hunting grounds for the Cŵn Annwn are said to include the mountain of Cadair Idris, where it is believed "the howling of these huge dogs foretold death to anyone who heard them".
+Hunting grounds for the Cŵn Annwn are said to include the mountain of Cadair Idris.

 According to Welsh folklore, their growling is loudest when they are at a distance, and as they draw nearer, it grows softer and softer.
 Their coming is generally seen as a death portent.

 Owner

 Arawn, king of Annwn, is believed to set the Cŵn Annwn loose to hunt mundane creatures.
 When Pwyll, Prince of Dyfed, saw the Cŵn Annwn take down a stag, he set his own pack of dogs to scare them away.
 Arawn then came to him and said that as repentance for driving away the Cŵn Annwn, Pwyll would have to defeat Hafgan.

+The Annwn of medieval Welsh tradition is an otherworldly place of plenty and eternal youth and not a place of punishment like the Christian concept of Hell.

 Christians came to dub these mythical creatures as "The Hounds of Hell" or "Dogs of Hell" and theorised they were therefore owned by Satan.
-However, the Annwn of medieval Welsh tradition is an otherworldly place of plenty and eternal youth and not a place of punishment like the Christian concept of Hell.

-The hounds are sometimes accompanied by a fearsome hag called Mallt-y-Nos, "Matilda of the Night".
+The hounds are sometimes accompanied by a fearsome crone called Mallt-y-Nos, "Matilda of the Night".
 An alternative name in Welsh folklore is Cŵn Mamau ("Hounds of the Mothers").

 Da Derga is also known to have a pack of nine white hounds, perhaps Cŵn Annwn.

 Culhwch rode to King Arthur's court with two "Otherworld" dogs accompanying him, possibly Cŵn Annwn.